AaronWhiteTech/configure-ad/README.md

 - Log into client as created admin "Jane Doe" Log into the client machine with the user "aaron.com/janedoe"

-- Connect client to Domain, go to pc-properties-rename this computer advanced, change domain type in aaron.com, a welcoe to aaron.com pop up appears
+- Connect client to Domain, go to pc-properties-rename this computer advanced, change domain, type in "aaron.com, a welcome to aaron.com pop up appears

 ![connect client to domain](https://github.com/AaronWhiteTech/configure-ad/assets/155200818/0c46cc4f-deaa-4b9a-9503-6f05232bec5f)